Trip Report: Migot Spur

 We’d managed to squeeze ourselves into a corner but It’s safe to say we ended up packed in like sardines. the funniest moment in there was Sam getting stood on by someone who tripped over someone else after visiting the toilet.

-I don’t think the builders anticipated us doing an alpine start quite as early as we did (2am), but they certainly didn’t anticipate one of us cooking a 3 course breakfast on a jetboil.
+I don’t think the builders anticipated us doing an alpine start quite as early as we did (2am), but they certainly didn’t anticipate one of us cooking a 3-course breakfast on a JetBoil.
 Neither did I to be fair.

 It was cold outside but clear.
-Ideal conditions… Alex took the lead, crossing the ‘schrund in style and bringing me and stuart up to join him at the start.
-We quickly realised that the conditions were’nt as perfect as we’d hoped – unconsolidated snow and cruddy ice but there was plenty of rock around so we pressed ahead, constantly bitching about how shit the snow was and disbelief that someone had apparently skied down the route once.
+Ideal conditions… Alex took the lead, crossing the ‘schrund in style and bringing me and Stuart up to join him at the start.
+We quickly realised that the conditions weren’t as perfect as we’d hoped – unconsolidated snow and cruddy ice but there was plenty of rock around so we pressed ahead, constantly bitching about how shit the snow was and disbelief that someone had apparently skied down the route once.

-About 2/3rd up the rock ranout and the shitty ice continued all the way to the top.
+About 2/3rd up the rock ran out and the shitty ice continued all the way to the top.
 We had to dig quite deep to get to some “good” ice that was barely deep enough to take the 19cm screws we’d brought.

 Going was slow, made slower by climbing in a 3 but at least I was able to capture the best moments on my DSLR I bust a nut carrying it all that way.

 We got to the top of the route by midday and made our way down.
-The first bit was a simple down climb a snow patch where I had to do a Cliffhanger style evasive maneouver to avoid a sizable lump of granite from taking my head off, kindly dislodged by one of my friends – He never knew about it until my wedding 3 years later.
+The first bit was a simple down climb a snow patch where I had to do a Cliffhanger style evasive manoeuvre to avoid a sizable lump of granite from taking my head off, kindly dislodged by one of my friends – He never knew about it until my wedding 3 years later.

 After the snow patch there were a few abseils to do off some questionable tat followed by a terrifying later-afternoon walk across the glacier to the hut.